bentomhall/nih-system/homebrewery/lineage-culture-background/lcb.homebrew.md

 **Proficiencies.** Religion, Insight, one artisan's tools of your choice

-**Ascendant Guidance.** You learn the \nameref{inc:augury} incantation and can cast it without a Ritual Scroll.
+**Ascendant Guidance.** You learn the augury incantation and can cast it without a Ritual Scroll.

-**Ritualist.** When you perform an incantation that has a performance time greater than 1 minute, you can reduce it by one step (to a minimum of one minute).
+**Ritualist.** When you perform an incantation or ritual spell that has a performance time greater than 1 minute, you can reduce it by one step (to a minimum of one minute).

 ### Rural
 You grew up part of a "civilized" nation, but like the majority of the population, you grew up outside the major cities and towns.
 Farming, ranching, keeping sheep or cows, and hunting made up most of your days.